Adrydevmateo/mr-payment-sdk/docs/quick-start.md

 # Quick Start Guide

-Get up and running with MR Payment SDK in under 5 minutes.
+Get up and running with MR Payment HEADLESS in under 5 minutes.

 ## Prerequisites